The Story So Far

 Watch This Space …

 Talent + persistence = serious strength + depth of horsepower.
-Tim and Jonelle head into 2019 with a quartet of four-star winners and another ten (yes ten) advanced horses ready to challenge at the big events.
-From the joy of having established stars like Wesko and Classic Moet back at full power, to seeing rising talents like Hester, Cekatinka and Ascona M push through – it’s going to be an exciting season!
+Tim and Jonelle head into 2019 with a quartet of four-star winners and another ten (yes, ten) advanced horses ready to challenge at the big events.
+From the joy of having stable stars like five star winners Classic Moet, Faerie Dianimo, Ringwood Skyboy and Wesko, all with big plans for the season, to the rising talent coming through from first season babies to those stepping up to the top level …..2019 is going to be an exciting one yet again.

 The Price Family head to the Tokyo Olympics…?